Love Odd

-Love Odd (Սիրո Գործակից) is an Armenian adventure comedy written by Robert Martirosyan and directed by Arman Marutyan and Vahagn Khachatryan, starring Hayk Marutyan and Garik Papoyan.
+Love Odd (Սիրո Գործակից) is a 2015 Armenian adventure comedy film directed by Arman Marutyan and Vahagn Khachatryan and written by Marutyan and Robert Martirosyan, starring Hayk Marutyan and Garik Papoyan.
+It is a sports comedy.

 Plot

 Two friends, Aram and Rafo, who have a joint business decide to raise money to save it.
 They decide to resort to fraud related to the women's tennis match in order to get out of the hopeless situation.
 One of them, who is in love with one of the tennis players however, wants to marry Aghvan's daughter, Piruz, who is a local authority.
 The romantic hero is persecuted and falls in love with Piruz, his father Aghvan, and the latter's wife, Zhanna, who tries to seduce the hero.